sirius-ms/sirius-docs.github.io/docs/_pages/installation.md

 SIRIUS will automatically detect Gurobi or CPLEX as possible solvers if the respective environment variables are specified.
-You can specify the preferred solver in the settings dialogue (GUI) or in the command line with the `--ilp-solver` parameter.
+You can specify the preferred solver in the settings dialog (GUI) or in the command line with the `--ilp-solver` parameter.
 To permanently change the setting (e.g. for SIRIUS version 4.6.x) open:
 `<USER_HOME>/.sirius-4.6/sirius.properties`  and edit the following line as required: